BDC Hamburger Icon

 It’s called “big data” for a reason.
 Data analysis involves evaluating a massive amount of information.
 As such, using the right tools and methods for your data analyses is essential.
 Consider the following data analysis best practices:

 • Get a data specialist’s help: Nontechnical staff may glean limited insights from data analysis.
-However, you need a specialist’s expertise to extract full value from your data sets.
-An expert can help you understand what’s causing data patterns ― and why.
+However, a specialist’s expertise can help you extract full value from your data sets.
+An expert can help you understand what’s causing data patterns — and why.
 If a full-time analyst isn’t in the budget, consider hiring a consultant who can point you in the right direction.

 • Consider your business’s future: It’s crucial to analyze the potential future as well as the present.
 Technologies like predictive and prescriptive analytics can help you uncover insights that may reveal the future of your business environment.

-• Consider all the data at your disposal: Even if your business is small, you probably generate ample information to take advantage of big-data systems.
+• Consider all the data at your disposal: Even if your business is small, you probably generate ample information to take advantage of big data systems.
 For example, your business’s spreadsheets, databases and CRM tools are likely packed with information.
-Use these data sources in combination with commercially available data sets and free tools like Google Analytics.
+These data sources can be used in combination with commercially available data sets and free tools like Google Analytics.

 6. Consider using a third-party data analysis solution.